 Try isolating what the cause of the dysfunction is in order to determine the right fix.

-The most common issue you will face with wired headphones is damage to the internal wiring within the cable.
+The most common issue you will face with wired headphones is audio cut out and damage to the internal wiring within the cable.
 This damage can occur from extended wear and tear, poor build quality, or improper coiling of the cable when you’re using or putting your headphones away.

 In order to replace a bad cable you’re going to need the following tools: wire clippers, wire stripper, soldering iron, solder remover, a screwdriver and a replacement cable.